fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

 Theoretical basis of ANN2SNN
 ----------------------------

 SNNs communicate with discrete spikes, which enables efficient event-driven computation, but direct SNN training often requires more resources than ANN training.
-A practical route is to train an ANN first and then convert it to an SNN with similar behavior.
-This requires connecting ANN activations with SNN firing rates.
+One approach is to train an ANN first, then convert it to an SNN with similar behavior.
 For rate-coded SNNs, output classes are read from spike counts.
-The core question is whether the firing rate of a spiking neuron can approximate the activation of an ANN neuron.
+The key question is whether a spiking neuron's firing rate can approximate an ANN neuron's activation.

-ReLU activations in ANNs are strongly related to the firing rates of IF neurons with subtractive reset, where the membrane voltage is reset by subtracting :math:`V_{threshold}`. ``RateCodingRecipe`` uses this relationship for conversion.
-This neuron update method is the Soft reset method described in the `Neuron tutorial <https://spikingjelly.readthedocs.io/zh_CN/latest/tutorials/en/neuron.html>`_.
+ReLU activations in ANNs are strongly related to the firing rates of IF neurons with subtractive reset, where the membrane voltage is reset by subtracting :math:`V_{threshold}`.
+This neuron update method is the Soft reset method described in the `Neuron tutorial <https://spikingjelly.readthedocs.io/zh_CN/latest/tutorials/en/neuron.html>`_. ``RateCodingRecipe`` uses this relationship for conversion.

 Experiment: Relationship between IF neuron spiking frequency and input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Give constant input to an IF neuron and observe its output spikes and firing rate.
-First import the relevant modules, create an IF neuron layer, and plot the input :math:`x_{i}` for each neuron:
+Apply constant input to an IF neuron and observe its output spikes and firing rate.
+First import the modules, create an IF neuron layer, and plot the input :math:`x_{i}` for each neuron:

 .. code-block:: python